pcafrica/advanced_programming_2025-2026/lectures/03/03-c++_classes.md

 # Best practices

 1. Use in-class (`inline`) definitions for very short and simple functions (e.g., accessors, mutators) to potentially benefit from inlining.
-2. Use out of class definitions for larger or more complex functions to keep the header files clean and to separate interface from implementation.
+2. Use out-of-class definitions for larger or more complex functions to keep the header files clean and to separate interface from implementation.
 3. Consider code readability and maintainability when making a choice.

 In practice, a combination of both in-class and out-of-class definitions is often used, with the goal of keeping the code organized, maintainable, and efficient.